waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin 4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

+The build script has been updated for pgAdmin4 version 5.0 which uses nodeJS.

 This is a slackbuild script for building pgAdmin4 package for slackware.
 The script was inspired by a thread on Linux Questions Slackware forum "https://www.linuxquestions.org/questions/slackware-14/building-pgadmin-4-in-slackware-current-4175648889"